azu/monorepo-github-releases/README.md

 if you want to use this release flow, you can use [migration script](./migrate.sh).

-    # Download and run migration script
     curl -fsSL https://raw.githubusercontent.com/azu/monorepo-github-releases/main/migrate.sh | bash

+This migration script support npm and lerna.

 ## Changelog